cuga-rajal/supercar_plus/README.md

 steps.

 The major changes from version 1.x are

-1. There is ~25% less code, and uses much less CPU time
+    1) The process to script a new car in-world is simpler than before.

-2. Separate wheel scripts are no longer needed (but it supports old wheel scripts)
+    2) Separate wheel scripts are no longer needed (but it supports old wheel scripts)

-3. A new wheel configurator provides a menu-driven wheel setup without hand-editing any numbers
+    3) A new wheel configurator provides a menu-driven wheel setup without hand-editing

-4. Racecar features and animation controllers were moved to separate scripts
+    4) Racecar features and animation controllers were moved to separate scripts

-The process to script a new car in-world is simpler than before.
-See the updated Quick Start section for a summary..
+    5) There is ~25% less code, and uses much less CPU time

+Full details are listed below.

 -----